NguyenTungSon0503/React_Crypto/README.md

 Note: This project using firebase v9 for authentication and store data.

-This project has already deployed to AWS EC2 server with IP: 35.79.197.28
+This project has already deployed to the AWS EC2 server with IP: 35.79.197.28